 The Department of Economics at Purdue University's Krannert Graduate School of Management offers a doctoral program that prepares economists for careers in research, teaching, business and government.
 The graduate program in economics has a strong quantitative and analytical orientation.
-It is designed to provide a working knowledge of basic research skills and to broaden the students' understanding of economic institutions.
+It is designed to provide a working knowledge of cutting-edge research skills and to broaden the students' understanding of economic institutions.

 Fields of Specialization within Economics